A reel big fish - Dalhousie Gazette

 Before long, it is apparent that the shark on the line was no ordinary shark.
 Its weight alone made it heavy and difficult to reel in that when it decided to swim away, all the fishing line broke loose into the ocean.

-It cannot be a Blue Shark.
-It can neither be a Shortfin Mako, which is occasionally caught in our waters as well.
+It cannot be a Blue Shark or a Shortfin Mako, which is occasionally caught in our waters as well.

-“Blue Sharks and Makos run away”, says Gaetan.
+“Blue Sharks and Makos run away,” says Gaetan.
 Unlike them, this shark is using its weight to avoid being pulled up to the surface.

 We were dumbfounded.
 Gaetan had never caught a White Shark before, but sightings in Nova Scotia have been increasing, so catching one of those remains a possibility.
 After all, warming ocean waters likely extended the northward range of several fish species, including the white sharks.